 a) feel warm and fuzzy inside, and run to the nearest grocery to buy some Cream of Chicken Soup.

-b) stop subscribing to this blog.
+b) stop reading this blog.

 Everyone needs a recipe for this dish in their files.
 Guaranteed to comfort and clog the arteries.
 This is my favorite version of Funeral Potatoes.
 Been making it for 30 years.
 Funerals, family parties, neighbor dinners, you name it, this dish goes with it.